This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Although there are plenty of things to do in Hong Kong, there’s an entirely different experience to be had in Macau, which is just an hour or so away by ferry.
+A day trip to Macau from Hong Kong is a unique experience if you’re looking to go somewhere different.

 Like Hong Kong, Macau is a Special Administrative Region of the People’s Republic of China, meaning that while it does belong to China, it has a high amount of autonomy.
 While Hong Kong was ruled by the British, Macau was ruled the the Portuguese, allowing for a unique mixture of cultures found nowhere else.
 It makes for a great day trip from Hong Kong.